orbeon/orbeon-forms-doc/form-runner/persistence/autosave.md

   value="5000"/>
 ```

-The value of `oxf.fr.detail.autosave-delay` sets the maximum time, in milliseconds, after which a change done by the user will be auto-saved.
+The value of `oxf.fr.detail.autosave-delay` sets the maximum time, in milliseconds, after which a change done by the user will be autosaved.
 If 0 or negative, autosaving is disabled.
 Out of the box, this property is set to `5000`, that is 5 seconds.
 If your server experiences a lot of load, you might want to make that value higher to reduce the number of requests made by Orbeon Forms to your database.

 The following property enables or disable autosave for a given persistence provider, as autosave requires support from the persistence provider.
 For database support, see [Database Support](../../form-runner/persistence/db-support.md).